Breathless Creator Kit and SRD

 • Sway : charm, manipulate, intimidate.

-Assign a d10, a d8, and a d6 to three Skills you think the character is good at.
-Set the rest to d4.
-Then set the Loot Skill to d12, decide on an Item the character has with them, and note it down as a d10 Item.
+Each player assigns a d10, a d8, and a d6 to three Skills they think their character is good at, and sets the remaining Skills to d4.
+Then they set their Loot Skill to d12, choose one Item their character has with them, and note it down as a d10 Item.

 ROLLING TABLES